-The tables on the next page show (1) fiscal year 2017 annuity awards to 30-year employees retiring before full retirement age and (2) fiscal year 2017 annuity awards to employees with an average of less than 30 years of service.
+The following tables show (1) fiscal year 2018 annuity awards to 30-year employees retiring before full retirement age and (2) fiscal year 2018 annuity awards to employees with an average of less than 30 years of service.
+Figures used in these tables for award amounts and years of service are monthly averages and include supplemental annuity amounts.